-It can, if you build a bleeding-edge rig that’s meant to run games at max settings for years.
-But you can build a serviceable PC for only $400.
-Here’s how.
+That’s true if you want to build a bleeding-edge rig that’s meant to run games at max settings for years to come.

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.